modiarman08/Arman_Modi/README.md

 Functional Level: Improves feature stability but may not reflect end-user experience with the app

 User Interface Level: Improves user experience but requires frequent update as api(s)/libraries change often

+# Task3

+Using Rest-Assured library, I've written automated test cases for REST API endpoints.
+These test cases primarily focusses on correct functionality of endpoints.